Pageant Material: Songs

-Promotion and packaging
+Release and promotion

-Promotional appearances in the media to support the album included performances on The Tonight Show Starring Jimmy Fallon (June 9, 2015), Late Night with Seth Meyers (June 10, 2015), Good Morning America (June 23, 2015), The View (June 24, 2015), Jimmy Kimmel Live!
-(September 14, 2015), The Late Show with Stephen Colbert (January 8, 2016) and The Late Late Show with James Corden (April 6, 2016).
+Pageant Material was announced on May 12, 2015.
+Promotional appearances in the media to support the album included several performances, such as The Tonight Show Starring Jimmy Fallon (June 9) and Late Night with Seth Meyers (June 10).
+The album was released on June 23, and she performed in Good Morning America that day to celebrate its release.
+A day later, she performed at The View and more live performances in Jimmy Kimmel Live!
+(September 15), CMA Awards (November 5), The Late Show with Stephen Colbert (January 8, 2016) and The Late Late Show with James Corden (April 6).
 On June 26, 2015, Musgraves performed "Follow Your Arrow" for National Public Radio's Tiny Desk Concerts in support of the legalization of same-sex marriage in the United States, which took place on the same day.